daliu/bill_of_materials/README.md

 # To start the server:
-Make sure you have Python3, pip, and virtualenv `source venv/bin/activate` to start the virtual environment `pip install -r requirements.txt`
+Make sure you have Python3, pip, and virtualenv
+`source venv/bin/activate` to start the virtual environment
-`python app.py` (Server should be running on localhost:5000)
+`pip install -r requirements.txt`  and finally, `python app.py` (Server should be running on localhost:5000)

 ## Note: When using curl, make sure URLs always end in backslash